openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

    * - ``[answers, contents]``
      - array
-     - ``answers`` provides the value checked by the user. ``contents`` delivers the HTML entered for the problem in Studio, including the display name, problem text, and choices or response field labels.
+     - ``answers`` provides the value checked by the user. ``contents`` delivers HTML using data entered for the problem in Studio, including the display name, problem text, and choices or response field labels.
 The array includes each problem in a problem component that has multiple problems.

 .. _ora: